 Set XTAL in PLLCFG to an incorrect value, and then to the desired value.
 The second change updates the register correctly.
 Do not enable the PLL until after the second change.

 3 Hibernation Module

-3.1 Hibernation module does not operate correctly
+3.1 Hibernation module WAKE input pin does not work as specified